 To maximize its financial capacity, the LMRWMO seeks to leverage cost-share opportunities and grant funding.
-Partnering with other entities may allow the completion of projects that might be otherwise cost-prohibitive (e.g., collaboration with Dakota County to construct Thompson Lake improvements, partnering with Mendota Heights to perform the Lake Augusta alum treatment).
-Additionally, grant funding and BWSR's recently implemented watershed-based implementation funding (WBIF) will provide additional financial resources to the LMRWMO and its member cities for Plan implementation.
-The LMRMWO will continue to use WBIF and pursue competitive grants as a means to carry out its implementation program (see Table 5-1).
+Partnering with other entities may allowfor the completion of projects that might be otherwise cost-prohibitive (e.g., collaboration with Dakota County to construct Thompson Lake improvements, partnering with Mendota Heights to perform the Lake Augusta alum treatment).
+Additionally, grant funding and BWSR's recently implemented watershed-based implementation funding (WBIF) will provide additionalmuch needed financial resources to the LMRWMO and its member cities for Plan implementation.
+The LMRMWO will continue to use WBIF and pursue competitive State and local grants (e.g., BWSR, MDNR, MPCA, Met Council) as a means to carry out its implementation program (see Table 5-1).